petrostrak/common-business-oriented-language/04_control_structures_selection/README.md

 #### Overlapping and Multiple-Value Condition Names
 When multiple condition names are associated with a single data item, more than one condition name can be true at the same time.

+The list of values that follows a condition name may be a single value, a number of values, or a range of values, or any mixture of these.
+When a range is specified, the word THROUGH or THRU is used to separate the minimum and maximum values in the range.